 Parks, open spaces and trails play a key role in preserving water and air quality, reducing congestion and protecting wildlife.
 Through the provision of parks, open spaces and protected natural environment, recreation can contribute to the environmental health of our community.

 Parks are a tangible reflection of the quality of life in a community.
-They provide identity for citizens and are a major factor in the perception of quality of life in a given community.
-Parks and recreation services are often cited as one of the most important factors in surveys of how livable communities are.
+They provide identity for citizens and are a source of community pride.
+Parks and recreation services are often cited in surveys as one of the most important factors in determining the livability of a community.

 The Park District of Oak Park contributes to Oak Park's vital identity.
-Well-maintained, accessible parks and recreation facilities are key elements of strong, safe, family-friendly communities like Oak Park!
+Well-maintained, accessible parks and recreation facilities are key elements of our strong, safe, family-friendly community!
 When citizens get involved with their parks and recreation systems, their quality of life improves.
 Parks and recreation opportunities encourage citizens to be engaged in their communities – as volunteers, stewards, advocates and students.
 Community recreation reduces alienation, loneliness, and anti-social behavior.

 Our parks and recreation programs provide places for health and well-being that are accessible by persons of all ages and abilities.
+They provide places to make community connections such as at our summer concert series, our ice arena and our special events.
 Parks have a value to communities that transcend the amount of dollars invested or the revenues gained from fees - we strive to help provide a sense of public pride and cohesion to all Oak Parkers.

 Parks enhance property values, contribute to healthy and productive workforces and help attract and retain businesses.
 Parks and recreation facilities make communities desirable places to live, work, play and visit!